The best air purifiers of 2024, tested for fresher, allergen-free air

 Aroma function isn't effective

 If you're looking for a discreet and lightweight air purifier that will do its job with little fuss, the Levoit LV-H128 Air Purifier could be the one for you.
-We were impressed with the lack of noise (reaching only 25dB) made by this model, despite having impressive results.
+We were impressed with the lack of noise that this model made (it only hit 25dB), especially since it performed so well.

 The Levoit LV-H128 has three modes; Low, High, and Sleep.
 In Sleep mode, there is no noise at all, while Low has a subtle sound with no unpleasant rattling and High is slightly noisier, without being too intrusive.
 The design is attractive and modern, meaning it won't look out of place on a mantlepiece or side table.
 This model is recommended for purifying a 120-square-meter room - any bigger might minimize the effects.
 This purifier, like all models in the Levoit range, is ozone-free.